Out-of-Unit Membership Guidelines

 You can receive announcements from both wards about activities and events.

-children can participate in singing and sharing time exercises as well as direct instruction in American Sign Language from teachers specifically focused on their needs (we anticipate this in 2025Q1).
+offers remote classes where children can participate in singing and sharing time exercises as well as direct instruction in American Sign Language from teachers specifically focused on their needs.

 There are several benefits for participating in this program:

-You can learn about making and keeping covenants in your own language and culture while also building and strengthening your testimony (2 Nephi 31:3)
+You/Children can learn about making and keeping covenants in your/their own language and culture while also building and strengthening your/their testimony (2 Nephi 31:3)

 You can have opportunities to serve and participate in ward or branch councils (Doctrine & Covenants 4:3)